 - Finding the coffee.
 Nespresso coffee pods can be quite difficult to find.
 They are only sold in specialty boutiques.
 Even ordering on the Nespresso website can be a challenge- you have to join their coffee club.
-However, Nespresso recently opened up the monopoly they held on their pods by allowing copy cat products.
-They are generally much cheaper, easier to find and taste just as good.
-(We happen to carry one great brand- check 'em out here).
+However, Nespresso recently opened up the monopoly they held on their pods by allowing copycat products.
+They are generally much cheaper, easier to find, and taste just as good.

 - The brewing process can be a bit noisy.

 - There is no steaming wand attached to the unit.
-Yo have to buy a separate milk frother to prepare cappuccinos and lattes.
+You have to buy a separate milk frother to prepare cappuccinos and lattes.

 - There are only 2 up sizes to choose from but, when it comes to espresso that is about all you really need.